Rutschige/TROTT/README.md

 * Optimization
 * * Improving the efficiency of the DFT/FFT algorithm
 * * Setting interval of image update to be reasonable but not overload Arduino with data

+### Instruction to Run the Project:
+* Firstly, run the turret calibration method with the camera on to find the best physical location for the project and set a workable frame
+* Second, place the object to track within the frame with nothing else in it, then run the initial FFT identification portion
+* Then move the object within the frame and run the entire series of programs (FFT then pass to location to Arduino) to have TROTT update the laser's position
+* Repeat the previous two steps until satisfied